VVoruganti/VVoruganti.github.io/src/posts/post-2.md

 [Windows terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701)
 which was still in beta and experimental at the time.
-It had pretty could performance, but I found it was still fairly buggy when using TUI application or with managing nice colors schemes.
+It had pretty could performance, but I found it was still fairly buggy when using TUI application or with managing nice color schemes.

 ## Tmux

-The next thing I wanted to do was to configure Tmux to make sure that colors stayed the same (I'm a bit of a stickler for colorschemes if you haven't noticed).
+The next thing I wanted to do was to configure Tmux to make sure that colors stayed the same (I'm a bit of a stickler for color schemes if you haven't noticed).
-I use the [OceanicNext](https://github.com/voronianski/oceanic-next-color-scheme) Colorscheme, but it wasn't really showing up properly in tmux.
+I use the [OceanicNext](https://github.com/voronianski/oceanic-next-color-scheme) Color scheme, but it wasn't really showing up properly in tmux.
 So I had to edit my `.tmux.conf` file.

 ```tmux